1340s: India

 The 1340s saw the founding of the Bahmani Kingdom in central India.
 Wars between the Muslims of the north and the southern Hindus of the Vijayanagara Empire occurred in this period.
 In 1341, the Sultan of Delhi chose Ibn Battuta to lead a diplomatic mission to China.

 Culture, religion and philosophy

-Pope Benedict XII had despatched the Italian Franciscan John of Marignolli in 1339, who travelled safely through the Yuan territories of Kipchack and Chagatai Khanate during the Pax Mongolica and reached the imperial capital of Ta-tu in 1342.
+Pope Benedict XII had despatched the Italian Franciscan John of Marignolli in 1339, who travelled safely through the Yuan territories of Kipchak and Chagatai Khanate during the Pax Mongolica and reached the imperial capital of Ta-tu in 1342.
 He was received in an audience with Toghon Temür, to whom he presented some large European horses — their bulk, according to JJ Saunders, "surprised Chinese and Mongols alike, accustomed as they were to the small, wiry animals of the steppes".
 Marignolli stayed in China for five years, departing by ship in 1347 and returning to Avignon in 1353.